-- In a duplicate configuration, a takeover IP address can be used without a need to determine whether XSCF has been switched.
+- When the XSCF unit is duplicated configuration in the high-end server, a takeover IP address can be used without a need to determine whether XSCF has been switched.
 By setting the LAN ports of the active XSCF unit as lan#0 and lan#1, they can be accessed with the names lan#0 and lan#1.
-As default values, lan#0 is set to xscf#0-lan#0 and lan#1 is set to xscf#0-lan#1. - Because the XSCF unit is not duplicate configuration in a midrange server, lan#0 is fixed to xscf#0-lan#0 and lan#1 to xscf#0-lan#1. - The setnetwork(8) command configures a network interface used by the XSCF.
+As default values, lan#0 is set to xscf#0-lan#0 and lan#1 is set to xscf#0-lan#1. - In the midrange server, the value of the lan#0 is fixed with xscf#0-lan#0, and the lan#1 is fixed with xscf#0-lan#1. - When the XSCF unit is duplicated configuration in the high-end server and when the takeover IP address has been disabled by setnetwork(8) command, nothing will be displayed even though the takeover IP address is specified by the shownetwork(8) command. - The setnetwork(8) command configures a network interface used by the XSCF.